magentabusiness/magentabusiness.github.io/docs/pe/edge/user-guide/integrations/http.md

 ### Overview

-**HTTP integration** allows existing protocols and payload formats to be converted to the ThingsBoard Edge message format and is useful in multiple deployment scenarios:
+**HTTP integration** allows existing protocols and payload formats to be converted to the IoT Hub Edge message format and is useful in multiple deployment scenarios:

  - Stream device and/or asset data from an external system, IoT platform or connectivity provider back-end.
  - Stream device and/or asset data from your custom application running in the cloud.
- - Connect the existing device to ThingsBoard Edge using a custom HTTP-based protocol.
+ - Connect the existing device to IoT Hub Edge using a custom HTTP-based protocol.

 ### Create converter and integration templates

-Only the **ThingsBoard Professional Edition** creates converters and integration templates.
+Only the **IoT Hub Professional Edition** creates converters and integration templates.
 So please use [**ThingsBoard Cloud**](https://thingsboard.cloud/signup){: target="_blank"} or [**install**](/docs/user-guide/install/pe/installation-options/){: target="_blank"} your own platform instance to log in as a **Tenant administrator**.

 Follow the steps below to add the **HTTP integration**: